gederajeg/constructional-equivalence/README.md

     file
     [`gpwrajeg_2021_paper-r-notebook.Rmd`](https://github.com/gederajeg/constructional-equivalence/blob/main/gpwrajeg_2021_paper-r-notebook.Rmd).
     This file also includes the in-line R codes to generate the statistics within the body-text of the paper.
+The following R packages are needed to run the R codes in the R Markdown Notebook:

+    -   the `tidyverse` suit of packages
+    -   the `RColorBrewer` package
+    -   the `vcd` package

 4. All figures in the paper are available in the [`figs`](https://github.com/gederajeg/constructional-equivalence/tree/main/figs)